9 Favorite Day Trips from Tokyo with Kids

 Kamakura

 Kamakura is another classic Tokyo day trip, appealing because of its close proximity to the city, its compact size and number of historical sites.
-The most popular is the Kamakura Daibutsu (great Buddha) on the grounds of the Kotoku-in Temple, one of the three great Buddhas in all of Japan.
+One of its most iconic sights is the Daibutsu (Great Buddha) at Kōtoku-in, a massive bronze statue of Amida dating from 1252.
 Take the Enoshima railway, go souvenir shopping on Komachi Street or catch a ride in a traditional rickshaw.
-The Tsurugaoka Hachimangu shrine is also walking distance from JR Kamakura station, along a pretty path known as Danzakura — a gorgeous spot for photos, as it’s lined with cherry blossoms.
+The Tsurugaoka Hachimangu shrine is also walking distance from JR Kamakura station, along a pretty path known as Dankazura — a gorgeous spot for photos, as it’s lined with cherry blossoms.

 Day Trips from Tokyo, Enoshima